 - Prognostic research – identification of sub-groups of patients likely to respond to chiropractic management

-The RCC will award 50% of the cost of a full-time three-year studentship with the remaining 50% to be provided by the Higher Education Institution and/or other grant-awarding body.
-Priority will be given to collaborative ventures between chiropractic and non-chiropractic institutions.
-The student appointed to the studentship need not be a chiropractor, but must be able to demonstrate a background relevant to the proposed area of study.
+The RCC awarded 50% of the cost of the full-time three-year studentships with the remaining 50% provided by the Higher Education Institution and/or other grant-awarding body.
+Priority was given to collaborative ventures between chiropractic and non-chiropractic institutions.
+The students appointed to the studentships did not need to be chiropractor, but had to demonstrate a background relevant to the proposed area of study.

-The funding decision will be based on the quality and feasibility of the proposed research, the extent to which it addresses the RCC’s priority research areas, the background and expertise of the supervisor/s and the suitability of the study environment.
+The funding decisions were based on the quality and feasibility of the proposed research, the extent to which it addresses the RCC’s priority research areas, the background and expertise of the supervisor/s and the suitability of the study environment.

-The application form and associated terms and conditions of award can be accessed below:
+The application form and associated terms and conditions of award can be accessed, for reference, below:

 RCC funding for studentships from 2019 onwards will be announced here shortly.